rkerndt/ArduinoMD5/README.md

 The speed of the MD5 library depends on inlining the core functons:
 _F, _G, _H, _I, step, and decode.
 I recommend using the compiling
 optimization "-O -inline-functions" to compile MD5.cpp.
-Do not use the size restriction optimization "-Os" as this will not inline the step function.
 Tested with gcc version 9.2.0.

 ## Usage